Derek Law: Minor leagues

-San Francisco Giants (2016–2018)
+Major leagues

 Law was called up to the San Francisco Giants on April 15, 2016, to replace the injured Sergio Romo.
 Law made his major league debut in a game later that day against the Los Angeles Dodgers.
 He entered the game in the bottom of the seventh inning and allowed one hit while striking out three batters.

 On May 7, Law earned his first major league victory by holding the Colorado Rockies scoreless in one inning of relief.
 On June 13, Law pitched 1 1/3 scoreless innings against the Milwaukee Brewers to record his first major league save.
 In 61 games, he posted an ERA of 2.13 in 55 innings.

 The following season, he struggled with inconsistency, posting an ERA of 5.06 in 37 1/3 innings.
 In 2018, he only appeared in 7 games for the Giants, spending most of his time with the Triple–A Sacramento River Cats.